-The Cistercian monastery of »Cella Sanctae Mariae« was founded by Margrave Otto von Meissen in 1162 and soon developed into one of the most important monasteries in Central Germany.
-It accommodated an impressive library, for example.
-On Otto’s initiative Altzella Monastery became the hereditary burial place of the Wettin nobles.
-In memory of his predecessors, Elector John George II had a burial chapel built towards the end of the 17th century.
-Even today, the burial slabs of Margrave Otto von Meissen, his wife, Margravine Hedwig and her sons Albert the Proud and Dietrich (Theodoric) the Oppressed can be seen in the mausoleum.
-The burial place lies embedded in a romantic landscape park which was cultivated around 1800.
+The important Cistercian monastery of »Cella Sanctae Mariae« was founded by Margrave Otto of Meissen in 1162.
+On his initiative, the hereditary burial place of the Wettin dynasty was relocated to the monastery.
+In memory of his ancestors, Elector John George II had a burial chapel built towards the end of the 17th century.
+Even today, the burial slabs of Margrave Otto of Meissen, his wife Margravine Hedwig and her sons Albert the Proud and Theodoric the Oppressed can be seen in the mausoleum.
+The burial place lies embedded in a romantic landscape park which was laid out around 1800.

 The monastery park is open daily from 10 am, except on Mondays, from April through October.

 Further to Station C – Freudenstein Castle, ca. 20 km

 Freudenstein Castle, too, is closely connected with the history of the Wettin dynasty: After silver had been found in Freiberg, then known by the name of Christiansdorf, Margrave Otto of Meissen had a castle built in 1168 for the protection of silver mining.
 From 1505, Duke Henry the Pious resided in Freiberg for most of his time.
 After he had succeeded his brother as Duke of Saxony, he introduced Protestantism in his territory as the state religion.
 His sons, the later electors of Saxony, Maurice and Augustus, were born in that castle.
 Today, the castle is home to the exhibition »Terra Mineralia«, an extraordinary collection of mineralogical finds from all over the world.

 Further to Station D - Dresden Residential Castle, ca. 50 km